pablo-abc/felte/packages/site/markdown/docs/solid/en/latest/validators.md

 yarn add @felte/validator-yup yup
 ```

-It's usage would look something like:
+Its usage would look something like:

 ```javascript
 import { validator } from '@felte/validator-yup';